Computing Strong Game-Theoretic Strategies in Jotto: Smoothed fictitious play

 \section{Smoothed fictitious play}

 In this section we will review the fictitious play (FP) algorithm~\cite{Brown51:Iterative}.
-Despite being quite simple, FP is the state-of-the-art algorithm for solving many classes of games~\cite{Ganzfried08:Computing,Rabinovich09:Generalised,Zhu02:Structural}.
-The rest of this section will assume the game has two players (though FP has been successfully applied to games with many players).

-The basic FP algorithm works as follows; at each iteration, each player plays a best response to the average strategy of his opponent so far.
-Formally, in smoothed fictitious play (SFP) each player $i$ applies the following update rule at each time step $t$:
+Despite its conceptual simplicity, FP has recently been used to compute equilibria in many classes of games in the artificial intelligence literature (e.g.,~\cite{Ganzfried08:Computing,Rabinovich09:Generalised}).
+The basic FP algorithm works as follows.
+At each iteration, each player plays a best response to the average strategy of his opponent so far (we assume the game has two players).
+Formally, in smoothed fictitious play each player $i$ applies the following update rule at each time step $t$:

 where $s^{BR}_{i,t}$ is a best response of player $i$ to the strategy $s_{-i,t-1}$ of his opponent at time $t-1.$ We allow strategies to be initialized arbitrarily at $t = 0.$

 FP is guaranteed to converge to a Nash equilibrium in two-player zero-sum games; however, very little is known about how many iterations are needed to obtain convergence.
 Recent work shows that FP may require exponentially many iterations in the worst case~\cite{Brandt10:On}; however, it may perform far better in practice on specific games.
 In addition, the performance of FP is not monotonic; for example, it is possible that the strategy profile after 200 iterations is actually significantly closer to equilibrium than the profile after 300 iterations.
 So simply running FP for some number of iterations and using the final strategy profile is not necessarily the best approach.